nlbeaird/swbc2020/README.md

 And Ryan Abernathys open book, which we will be looking at a lot! https://earth-env-data-science.github.io/lectures/core_python/python_fundamentals.html

 I've made some slight adaptations here and there, but the credit goes to those organizations.
-I hope I am using this correctly under the licences:
+Any modifications I made were my own and not endorsed or supported by the people who created the original content.
+I hope I am using this correctly under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license] (https://creativecommons.org/licenses/by/4.0/):

 https://earth-env-data-science.github.io/LICENSE.html